LFI · Banking · Service Initiation · Multi-Payments · Fixed Periodic Schedule

 Customer-set FAPI headers are inside the body, not the HTTP request

 The headers the TPP set on its original call to the API Hub — including x-fapi-interaction-id, x-fapi-auth-date, x-customer-user-agent, and x-idempotency-key — are forwarded to your LFI inside the request body as requestHeaders, not on the HTTP headers of the API Hub → LFI call.
-Scheduled payment types (Fixed Defined Schedule, Fixed Periodic Schedule, Variable Defined Schedule, Variable Periodic Schedule) do not require x-fapi-customer-ip-address — the PSU is not present when the TPP triggers a scheduled payment.
+Scheduled payment types (Fixed Defined Schedule, Fixed Periodic Schedule, Variable Defined Schedule, Variable Periodic Schedule) do not require x-fapi-customer-ip-address — the customer is not present when the TPP triggers a scheduled payment.

 Request body

+Content-Type: application/json.
 The Hub sends a plain JSON payload (not a JWS) containing the payment details, the headers the TPP supplied, and the TPP's directory record.

 Top-level fields